ser910/uwp/README.md

 # uwp
-New repository with Mycola Demydyuk
+New repository with Mykola Demydyuk